ughhung/LendQuest/README.md

 The site is organized into three main sections to manage the full loan lifecycle:

 #### 1. Dashboard & Available Loans
-* **For Lenders:** View and filter all active loan requests that have been posted by borrowers and are awaiting funding.
+* **For Lenders:** View all active loan requests that have been posted by borrowers and are awaiting funding.
 * **Funding:** Use the dedicated button to fund an available loan by sending the required principal amount.

 #### 2. Borrower Actions